 - When temps are well below freezing, they can be useful as a Vapor Barrier Liner (VBL).
 Once again, I’ll use them over the merino base layer, and under both the insulating mittens and the eVent outer layer.
 Some hikers use them directly against the skin, however, personally I’ve found that my hands tend to get a bit clammy when employing this method.

 When it comes to layering systems, whether it be for your hands or clothes in general, ideally your selections should compliment one another.
 Each layer working together as part of a flexible system designed to minimize duplicity and maximize efficiency.

-The versatile combination I describe above weighs in at between 5 and 5.6 oz, and has an overall cost of less than $100.
-It has served me well in both freezing rain, as well as heavy snow and temperatures down to 0°F (i.e. -17°C).
+The versatile combination I describe above weighs in at between 5 and 5.6 oz (142 – 159 grams), and has an overall cost of just over US$100 (as of November, 2019).
+It has served me well in both freezing rain, as well as heavy snow and temperatures down to 0°F (i.e. -18°C).

 Disclaimer: This post contains some affiliate links, which means ‘The Hiking Life’ receives a small commission if you purchase an item after clicking on one of the links.
 This comes at no additional cost to the reader, and helps to support the website in its continuing goal to create quality content for backpackers and hikers.